Airside Permits (ALAO/ADA/AUA & ABDA)

 The AIRDAT System

-On 15 February 2017 Melbourne Airport introduced AIRDAT, which is a single course platform and central repository system that when fully implemented will manage all Airside Driver Authority (ADA) and Authority to Use Airside (AUA – Vehicle Permits) applications, bookings and records including all airside Penalty Infringement Notices (PINs).
+In 2016 Melbourne Airport introduced AIRDAT, which is a single course platform and central repository system that when fully implemented will manage all Airside Driver Authority (ADA), Aerobridge Driver Authority (ABDA) and Authority to Use Airside (AUA – Vehicle Permits) applications, bookings and records including; airside Penalty Infringement Notices (PINs).

-To be eligible for an AOL the company applying must satisfy the following prerequisites:
+To be eligible for an ALAO the company applying must satisfy the following prerequisites:

 - support by an on airport company (support letter provided)

-- provide evidence of Public Liability Insurance of minimum AU$50,000,000 with an Airside Activities Endorsement.
+- provide evidence of Public Liability Insurance of minimum AUD $50,000,000 with an Airside Activities Endorsement.

-More information on how to obtain an AOL can found by watching this video or by reading the information pack.
+More information on how to obtain an ALAO can found by watching this video or by reading the information pack.

 Authority to Use Airside (AUA)